 I was excited when I tuned in one night and saw they had repainted them a dark navy, which is much more masculine and better suits Daniel, who lives there:

 Ashley and Daniel are a couple now and living in the pool house together.
 We finally got to see a little of the bedroom for the first time this season (but I couldn’t get a photo of it–I’ll add one when I do).

 Tyler was such a great (deranged) character, I was almost sad to see him get killed off last season.
 Of course, on a soapy drama like this, you never know when someone will turn up again, do you?

 By the way, you can watch any episodes you missed so far this season on ABC.com (with limited commercial interruptions).
 And if you somehow missed last season, Netflix is streaming all the episodes right now.

-If you’re as obsessed with the show (and the sets) as I am, here’s more:
+Obsessed with the show (and the sets)?
+Here’s more: